Amber Brown (TV series): Production

 It was announced in September 2021 that Apple TV+ had ordered an adaptation of the Paula Danziger books to the series from Bonnie Hunt who serves as its executive producer.
 Carsyn Rose was cast in the title role, with Sarah Drew cast as her mother.
 Michael Yo and Ashley Williams were also revealed as part of the cast, by the cast member Darin Brooks.

 Filming for the series took place in Salt Lake City beginning in September 2021.
+On April 11, 2023, Apple canceled the series after one season.

 Release

 The series debuted on July 29, 2022.